 (2) Zucco, Gesualdo M. and Richard L. Doty.
 (December 29, 2021).
 “Multiple Chemical Sensitivity.”
 Brain Sciences. https://doi.org/10.3390/brainsci12010046

 This is a more recent survey, and it includes a discussion of different medical models that may explain MCS.
-The author discusses both psychological and biological theories, making the point that it is debatable whether MCS is a manifestation of psychological symptoms or whether MCS causes symptoms that often occur with psychological problems.
+The authors discuss both psychological and biological theories, making the point that it is debatable whether MCS is a manifestation of psychological symptoms or whether MCS causes symptoms that often occur with psychological problems.
 I reject the idea that MCS is a psychological problem.
 I was not suffering from clinical anxiety or depression before I became chemically sensitive, but I can understand why I might look unhinged to someone witnessing my extreme reaction to a trigger they cannot detect.
 And, dealing repeatedly with medical professionals and co-workers who treat you like a crazy person is itself crazy-making.

 (3) Molot, John, Margaret Sears and Hymie Anisman (August 2023).
 “Multiple Chemical Sensitivity: It’s time to catch up to the science.”
 Neuroscience and Biobehavioral Reviews. https://www.sciencedirect.com/science/article/pii/S0149763423001963